 AUTHOR BIOGRAPHY

-Fiction: Sins of Commission, The Actress, Without Fear, Deception’s Daughter, and The Conjurer.
+Prior fiction: Sins of Commission, The Actress, Without Fear, Deception’s Daughter, and The Conjurer.
 The novels are set during the early Victorian era in Philadelphia and explore women’s issues, and the chasm between wealth and poverty.
-A prior novel, Beneath the Wind, examined colonialism during the Edwardian Age.
-Her newest, They Believed They Were Safe, received raves from Kirkus Reviews and Publishers Weekly.
+Her first novel, Beneath the Wind, examined one woman's plight during the Edwardian Age.
+They Believed They Were Safe, received raves from Kirkus Reviews and Publishers Weekly.

 She contributed to St. Peter’s Church: Faith in Action for 250 Years, and to Philadelphia Noir.
 She authored the one-man show: This Community of Faith: Hopes, Dreams, Trials and Resolution, performed by Sam Waterston in celebration of the 250th anniversary of St. Peter’s Church (Philadelphia).